Iris-Black/Iris-Black.github.io/_posts/2021-11-08-Woman-At-Point-Zero-Mid-Reading-Entry.md

 - Woman At Point Zero has helped me come to this realization by showing Firdaus and her relationship with Miss Iqbal
 > “Before leaving school for the last time, I kept looking around me, sweeping walls, windows, doors with my eyes unceasingly, expecting something to open suddenly and reveal her eyes, as they looked out at me for a moment, or her hand waving a usual farewell.”

-- As a global issue, I have
+- As a global issue, I have "Emotional pressure and abuse in restricted cultures".
+-